Durango, Mexico Ojibway Reservation

-There are a number of settlements throughout Durango which are home to the Anishinabe people.
-The citizens of those communities no longer know who they are.
+There are a number of settlements throughout Durango which are home to Ojibway People.
+Citizens of those communities no longer know who they are.
 They have had their nationality stolen from them.
-Since the Anishinabe Nacimiento Reservation was much closer to the United States, it has allowed the Anishinabe people from that location to adhere to their Indian identity.
+Since the Ojibway Nacimiento Reservation was much closer to the United States, it has allowed Ojibway People from that location to adhere to their Indian identity.
 However, they have confined themselves to a Kickapoo, Seminole, and black Indian (Mascogo or Maskego) identity.
-Mascogo is likely derived from the Anishinabe word for Swamp or Swamp People, which is Muskego and Muskegowuk.
+Mascogo is likely derived from an Ojibway word for Swamp or Swamp People, which is Muskego and Muskegowuk.
 The Potawatomi part has been stolen from them.

 A sitio is a municipality.
 The name sitio is related to the Filipino word barangay.
-Mexico has a long relationship with the Filipino people.
-An example of a sitio is the San Juan de Sabinas Municipality of Coahuila.
-It covers 235 sq. mi., or 735 sq. km.
-The sitio the Anishinabe Nacimiento Reservation is located in, is named Musquiz Municipality.
-Muzquiz Municipality covers 3,138 sq. mi., or 8,129 sq. km.
+Mexico has a long relationship with Filipino People.
+An example of a sitio is San Juan de Sabinas Municipality of Coahuila.
+It covers 235 sq. mi. or 735 sq. km.
+The sitio the Ojibway Nacimiento Reservation is located in, is named Musquiz Municipality.
+Muzquiz Municipality covers 3,138 sq. mi. or 8,129 sq. km.
 It also includes a black population.
-That is only 1 of 24 sitios the Anishinabek and blacks have in Coahuila.
+That is only 1 of 24 sitios Ojibway's and blacks have in Coahuila.

 Click here for a map of the Municipalities of Durango, Mexico.